JBonifay/irsdk_java/CONTRIBUTING.md

 # Contributing Guidelines

 Thanks for contributing!

-## Getting Started
-The sdk try to be as close as possible to the c ++ sdk.
-This version is still in beta and can contains bugs.
 Any help is welcome, it can be on fix bug, add missing samples, code review, code improvement ...

 ## Issue